devops-opensource/devops-metrics/README.md

 The current verison of the script gather logs from a Jira Instance and store it into a csv file.
 For now, we only store logs about ticket status changes.

 # Usage
 You need the `requests` module in order to run the script.
-Use `pip install requests` to install the module.
+Use `pip install requests` to install the module. <br />
+To run the script use the following commande: <br />
 `python3 -p <projectkey> -o <outputfile>`

 The project key is the 3 letters associated to a Jira Project. <br />